kanokHossain/kanokHossain/README.md

 Hello there!
 I am excited to introduce myself as someone with a deep passion for building interactive experiences and solving problems before they arise.

-My advanced knowledge of Object-Oriented JavaScript, modern JS libraries like VUE and NUXT, ES6, and Responsive design tactics allows me to craft engaging web experiences that captivate users.
+My advanced knowledge of Object-Oriented JavaScript, modern JS libraries like **VUE, VITE, NUXT, Javascript, and Responsive design** tactics allows me to craft engaging web experiences that captivate users.

-Furthermore, my experience with LAMP (Linux, Apache, MySQL, PHP/LARAVEL) gives me the expertise to build robust web applications that are both reliable and efficient.
+Furthermore, my experience with **LAMP (Linux, Apache, MySQL, PHP/LARAVEL)** gives me the expertise to build robust web applications that are both reliable and efficient.

 In addition to my technical skills, I am experienced in AWS server management, including Amazon Route 53 and Amazon EC2 Instance.
 This allows me to manage web applications efficiently and ensure that they are running seamlessly.
 I can deploy websites to AWS, connect them with Route 53, configure sites via command line, and set up SSL certificates for secure connections.
 I also have experience setting up databases in AWS and connecting them to web servers, and I'm capable of working with domain configurations through providers like GoDaddy.